 We use a two year risk assessment model to prioritize audit coverage and ensure timely reviews of high exposure areas.
+This is the second year of our risk assessment process.

-We began the process by utilizing previous Internal Audit risk assessments as a starting point.
+We began the process in year one by utilizing previous Internal Audit risk assessments as a starting point.
 We identified the risk categories to be considered in the risk assessment and updated the categories to acknowledge the changing profile of the University.